 The capital of El Salvador is San Salvador.

 San Salvador (meaning: "holy savior") has a population of approximately 541,000 with 2.2 million in the metro area, making it the third-largest city in Central America.
-Although San Salvador has experienced a tumultuous history -- including civil war and a series of earthquakes -- it's lively and fascinating in many ways, and can serves as a hub for exploring the rest of El Salvador.06 of 07
+Although San Salvador has experienced a tumultuous history -- including civil war and a series of earthquakes -- it's lively and fascinating in many ways and can serve as a hub for exploring the rest of El Salvador.

 The capital of Honduras is Tegucigalpa.

-Often called "Teguz" for short, Tegucigalpa has a a population of approximately 1.2 million people., with 1.3 million in the metro area.
-Although Tegucigalpa proper includes a number of worthwhile cultural attractions, the country's social discrepancy is utterly apparent in the sprawling shantytowns surrounding the city.07 of 07
+Often called "Teguz" for short, Tegucigalpa has a population of approximately 1.2 million people., with 1.3 million in the metro area.
+Although Tegucigalpa proper includes a number of worthwhile cultural attractions, the country's social discrepancy is utterly apparent in the sprawling shantytowns surrounding the city.

 Belize's Capital: Belmopan